Trainers’ Training 2025

 Organised by

 This programme will be based on the two year trainers' training programme run in Helsinki, but with a greater emphasis on the role of being a trainer on international programmes.
-Theory days will focus is on the experience of running trainings in a variety of settings, and what has proved most useful, as well as core themes relating to dialogic practice.
+Theory days will focus on the experience of running trainings in a variety of settings, and what has proved most useful, as well as core themes relating to dialogic practice.

 The emphasis in this programme will be on developing practices that mobilize the resources of clients and professionals in a collaborative way.
 The specific aims are: